akshaybabloo/UnrealEngine_4_Notes/README.md

 It is recommend that you always create multiple `fbx` files so that the UnrealEngine doesn't crash (the project is big).
 In this case its not a big import so I didn't do that.

 In `Content Browser` click on `Import`, browse to `Import/house.fbx` and click `Open`.
 You will get a pop up `FBX Import Options` in that un-tick `Auto Generate Collision` (It creates a collision box or sphere etc.. for every object, we can do that manually).
-Then clikc on `Import All`
+Then click on `Import All`.

+Once you have imported your `fbx` file, the following files are generated:

+* Meshes
+* Texture (if it is associated with the model)
+* Normal maps (if it is associated with the model)
+* Bump maps (if it is associated with the model)

+What I have done is that I have separated these files into their corresponding folders.
+For example, I have moved all my `meshes` to `Content/FirstPerson/Meshes/`.